Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: Conclusion and discussion

-\textit{Conclusion and discussion--} By innovatively introducing a novel update strategy: merge-unmerge process, We successfully design a loop-type QMC algorithm tailored for the QTIM and its extensions.
+By innovatively inventing a novel update strategy: merge-unmerge process, we successfully design a loop-type QMC algorithm tailored for the QTIM and its extensions.
+The merge-unmerge process can cause the loop update path to move in the spatial direction in the extended configuration space, while also avoiding the decrease in operator weight that occurs due to subdivision in the directed loop algorithm.
 After comparing with the state-of-the-art line cluster method by simulating two typical realistic platforms, the loop algorithm demonstrates significant advantages, especially in the large longitudinal field region.
-Meanwhile, the loop algorithm is more coding-friendly.
-The loop algorithm cannot only be taken as advantageous numerical simulators for quantum magnetism, trapped ion, Rydberg array, quantum computer, and many other quantum many-body systems but also easily extended to more complex models in statistic physics, like the quantum clock and Potts models.
-Furthermore, such merge-unmerge update process can also be ported to the continuous time worm algorithm \cite{chunjiong}.
+Meanwhile, the loop algorithm is more coding-friendly and the teaching code is open-source \cite{sup}.

+The loop algorithm can be viewed not only as an advanced numerical simulator for quantum magnetism, trapped ions, Rydberg atom arrays, quantum computers, and many other quantum many-body systems, but also easily extended to more complex models in statistical physics, such as the quantum clock and Potts models.
+Furthermore, such a merge-unmerge update process can also be ported to other Monte-Carlo methods, such as the continuous-time worm algorithm \cite{chunjiong}.
+Meanwhile, many advanced techniques related to the entanglement measurement \cite{Yan_1,Yan_2,Yan_3,Yan_4,Yan_5} can also be incorporated into our algorithm.